 - Crushed cacao nibs: Believe it or not, the ideal toothpaste would be a chocolate toothpaste, since compounds in cacao beans promote remineralization better than fluoride (and of course, much more safely).
 Depending on the grain size of the cacao nibs, it could be a safe abrasive to break up the biofilm — just like ground walnut shells are used to polish jewelry!

 - Bentonite clay, which is a natural polisher rich in minerals that isn’t too abrasive.
 It’s also alkaline, so it helps reduce acidity in the mouth.
 Don’t be afraid of putting “dirt” in your mouth — we’ve been brainwashed into thinking that we need to sterilize our mouths with mouthwashes that remove “99% of germs” but vibrant dental health is actually about achieving a balanced ecosystem of bacteria in your mouth, which protects us from illness and promotes tooth remineralization.
-Clay is actually used to cleaning and polish exotic cars without damaging the finish.
+Clay is actually used to clean and polish exotic cars without damaging the finish.

 - Xylitol for its abilities to reduce cavity-causing bacteria in the mouth.
 Just don’t add too much since it’s a sweetener — too much can reprogram your taste buds to crave too much sweetness.